 • Refusal to feed

-See also How To Take Plant Protein Powder
+See also How Long Does It Take To Build Muscle With Protein

 It is important to note that milk protein allergy is different from lactose intolerance.
 The latter involves the inability to digest lactose, a sugar found in milk, while milk protein allergy is an immune response to specific proteins in milk.
 Seeking proper medical evaluation and diagnosis is essential to differentiate between the two conditions.